 - Support from the Department, the State and others

-Therefore, the State Board created the Normandy Schools Collaborative that will operate schools in the same boundary of the current Normandy School District, effective July 1, 2014.
-The new entity will be governed by a Joint Executive Governing Board with members appointed by the State Board of Education.
+The Normandy Schools Collaborative is governed by a Joint Executive Governing Board (JGEB) with members appointed by the State Board of Education.

-Many of the Board's actions and the Department's recommendations came from the Normandy Transition Task Force established in March 2014 to develop a specific plan for the operation of schools in the Normandy School District should the district lapse.
-Some of its other recommendations include community partnerships, early childhood education and wraparound services for students and their families.
+Many of the Board's actions and the Department's recommendations came from the Normandy Transition Task Force, established in March 2014, to develop a specific plan for the operation of schools in the Normandy School District.
+Some of its other recommendations included community partnerships, early childhood education and wraparound services for students and their families.
 The report the task force created can be viewed here: Transition Task Force Report to State Board.

-Only students who transferred in the 2013-14 school year will be eligible for transfer in 2014-15 and will be eligible only to attend the same school district they attended in 2013-14.
+Only students who transferred in the 2013-14 school year are eligible for transfer in 2014-15.
+They are eligible only to attend the same school district they attended in 2013-14.
 In an effort to accommodate families, kindergarten students starting school in 2014-15 are eligible for transfer if they have a sibling who is eligible.
-Any student who transferred from the Normandy School District to an accredited district in the 2013-14 school year but withdrew from that same school district is no longer eligible to transfer.
+Any student who transferred from the Normandy School District to an accredited district in the 2013-14 school year but withdrew from that same school district, is no longer eligible to transfer.
 The ability for students to transfer is based on the new tuition rate to be paid to receiving districts.
-See the policy below for more information.

-The district will have accreditation status as a state oversight district under a waiver from the State Board of Education.
+The Normandy Schools Collaborative has accreditation status as a state oversight district under a waiver from the State Board of Education.
 This status will remain in effect for three years, and is subject to annual State Board review and renewal.
 The Department will continuously review student progress.
-The Joint Executive Governing Board will make quarterly reports to the State Board of Education.
+The Joint Executive Governing Board makes quarterly reports to the State Board of Education.

 Anyone with questions or in need of general information about the district is asked to call 855-879-3025.
 Interested parties may also email questions to [email protected].